akaminski11/IntuneAssessmentReport/README.md

-# IntuneAssessmentReport
-Intune Assessment
-Intune Assessment Tool
+# Intune Assessment Report

-A fast, GUI‑driven PowerShell utility for generating clean, client‑ready Microsoft Intune assessment reports.
+An easy to use, GUI‑driven PowerShell utility for generating client‑ready Microsoft Intune assessment reports.

 🚀 What It Does
 The Intune Assessment Tool connects to Microsoft Graph, gathers key Intune data, and produces a polished HTML report you can hand directly to clients or leadership.
 No manual exports.
 No messy scripts.
 Just click, collect, and deliver.

-✨ Highlights
-Modern WinForms interface — Connect, select a logo, and generate a report with one click

-Automated Graph data collection — Devices, policies, apps, assignments, tenant metadata

-Beautiful HTML output — Executive summary, tables, classifications, and embedded logo

-Portable & offline — Everything packaged into a single HTML file

-Zero external dependencies — Only requires the Microsoft Graph PowerShell SDK

 📦 Requirements
 PowerShell 5.1 or PowerShell 7+